KULeuvenNeuromechanics/PredSim/README.md

 - **S.misc.poly_order.upper**:
 	- maximal order of polynomial function.
 Default is *9* [double]
 - **S.misc.default_msk_geom_bound**:
 	- file with default values for upper and lower bounds for approximating musculoskeletal geometry.
 Rotations are assumed in degrees, translations in meters.
-Default is *'default_msk_geom_bounds.csv'* [char]
+Default is *'default_msk_geom_bounds.csv'* [char].
+	The provided file should be compatible with [`readtable`](https://mathworks.com/help/matlab/ref/readtable.html).
+The table should contain a column with coordinate names (header: name), a column with lower bounds, in degrees and meters (header: lower), and a column with upper bounds, in degrees and meters (header: upper).
+To set only the upper or lower bound of a coordinate, set the other one to `nan`;
 - **S.misc.msk_geom_bounds**:
 	- Cell array where 1st entry is dof name(s) , 2nd entry is its lower bounds, and 3rd entry is its upper bounds.
 Insert nan to lower bounds to only overwrite upper bounds.
 For another bound, add 3 more entries.
 For example, {{'knee_angle_r','knee_angle_l'},-120,10,'lumbar_extension',nan,30} implements limit of -120° and 10° on knee angles, and default lower bound with 30° upper bound for lumbar_extension.
 	> Order of priority for bounds: